hkbelagali/propaq/docs/reference/index.md

     ---

-    The numerical and surrogate propagators - the entry point for every simulation.
+    The numerical and surrogate propagators

 -   __[`propaq.noise`](noise.md)__